 Job Corps® Scholarships

 The Fluor Foundation has annually awarded scholarships to students at Job Corps Centers since the inception of the Job Corps Scholarship Program in 2004.
-Fifty-three scholarships, totaling $657,500, have been awarded to students pursuing higher education at Job Corps Centers, which Fluor manages and operates.
+Fifty-three scholarships, totalling $657,500, have been awarded to students pursuing higher education at Job Corps Centers, which Fluor manages and operates.